John Grigson: Post-war operations

 'for gallant and distinguished service' in Southern Russia.

-No. 55 Squadron RAF moved to Bagdhad in Iraq in September 1920 discarding its remaining DH.9s to standardise on the DH.9A, and was involved in missions against rebellious tribal factions and bands of nomadic bandits who attacked government or military personnel.
+No. 55 Squadron RAF moved to Baghdad in Iraq in September 1920 discarding its remaining DH.9s to standardise on the DH.9A, and was involved in missions against rebellious tribal factions and bands of nomadic bandits who attacked government or military personnel.

 Grigson was awarded a Second Bar to his Distinguished Flying Cross on 28 October 1921.

 The citation in the London Gazette read:

 "For gallant conduct and devotion to duty.
 This officer has always set a fine example to his flight by his courage and devotion to duty and by constant keenness and hard work.

 Between the wars

 Returning home he served as a flight commander with No. 205 Squadron RAF at RAF Leuchars he was posted to Seaplane Training School on 15 August 1922 and returned briefly to No. 205 Squadron RAF on 15 February 1923 before being appointed to command No. 420 (Fleet Spotter) Flight, Fleet Air Arm on 16 April 1923.
 Twelve months later he attended RAF Staff College, Andover, graduating in April 1925 to attend the School of Oriental Studies.
 Unsurprisingly, his next posting was to the Middle East as a staff officer with Intelligence at HQ Iraq Command from 28 October 1925.
 Still in Iraq, Grigson was promoted squadron leader on 7 November 1928, and posted as the commanding officer of No. 55 Squadron RAF on 21 March 1929, overseeing its ageing DH.9As being replaced by Westland Wapitis in February 1930.